istSOS/istsos2/documentation/wns.rst

 	a.
 The content of the function must have the structure of the extract below, retrieving the data, handling it and checking a condition to send out notifications.
 	b.
 Pay attention to the function name you choose, because the exact name has to be used in the next step.
 The name also has to be unique, to avoid potential overriding.
 	c.
-The if block at the end of the method is the one triggering the notification, if the given condition is met.
+Every function must implement the notify() method, be sure to import the correct file (wns.notificationScheduler).
 The two lines specified in the extract should be copied in your method, to make sure you import the correct file.

 	d.
 The ns.notify() method takes three arguments:
-		i.	functionName of the method you defined [Mandatory] ii.	a python dict containing the message to send via twitter or mail [Mandatory] iii.
+		i.	functionName of the method you defined [mandatory] ii.	a python dict containing the message to send via twitter or mail [mandatory] iii.
 Status: the last parameter is a flag, if True, the Notifier update the status of the twitter account [Optional, default True].

+	e.
+A notify dict with the twitter and mail message to send.
+The two message cold be differnt because whit twitter you ave the constraint of 140 character.

 Example: